dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 Please consult [documentation](https://docs.microsoft.com/dotnet/core/deploying/native-aot) for instructions how to compile and publish application.

 The rest of this document covers advanced topics only.
-Adding an explicit package references to 'Microsoft.DotNet.ILCompile' can generate warnings when publishing and is only supported on a narrow set of scenarios.
-When possible, use the SDK options to publish a native AOT application.
+Adding an explicit package references to 'Microsoft.DotNet.ILCompile' will generate warning when publishing and it can run into version errors.
+When possible, use the PublishAot property to publish a native AOT application.

 ## Using daily builds